Lord Shaftsbury, a man who did a great deal of noble work in England to improve the working conditions and also who sought to ban child labor, said:

 The time for Jacob’s return home did not come in Rebekah’s lifetime.

 Rebekah as far as we know never again saw her son Jacob.

 What about the seed of deceitfulness?
 Look how it multiplied in the family.

 Jacob then reaped a harvest of deceit from Laban his uncle whodeceived him at marriage and deceived him about his wages.

 And we could go on to trace how the seed of deceitfulness sown in Jacob’s mind at home multiplied in the family later on.

 Mother, what is your attitude toward your family?
 Rebekah was disloyal to her husband and son.
 Rebekah taught her son to deceive his father and brother.
 Rebekah.
 She reaped a bitter harvest because she took matters in her own hands, thinking that she could help God fulfill His purpose in her family.

 Rebekah’s Attitude Toward Herself.

 She thought she was in the right.
 Did she not comprehend that God had revealed to her that the younger son would be the most prominent?
 She thought she had to help God at the expense of being disloyal to her husband and son in order to see to it that the younger son received the birthright.
 She thought she could bear the consequences.
 She did bear them but they were a very bitter harvest.
-Oh, that she had practised what she did before the children were born, and enquired of God.
+Oh, that she had practiced what she did before the children were born, and inquired of God.